Traditional Viking Food: What did the Vikings Actually Eat?

 Once readied, the meat, along with the other ingredients that would be used to make the Vikings stew would be boiled in an iron, clay, or soapstone pot over the máleldr or “meal-fire”, which was the hearth used for cooking.

-Traditional Scandinavian Food
+Viking Food as the Base for Traditional Scandinavian Food

 Sadly, as was mentioned previously, the Vikings did not record their recipes during the Age of Vikings.

 However, as the Vikings slowly transitioned and evolved from their “old ways” of raiding, pillaging and warfare, they began to integrate themselves more and more into everyday European life.